General description

 Air filter temperature sensor

-14. Carefully note the position of the sensor as it must be installed in exactly the same position.
+14. Carefully note the position of the sensor, as it must be installed in exactly the same position.
 Remove the sensor from the air filter (photo).